How Apple Uses Psychology to Sell the iPhone

 Prefer to watch?
 Check out the YouTube video below:

 You might think there’s a logical reason why you’re an Apple fan.
-They’re easy to use, they’re beautiful, and they have the best apps.
+Their products are easy to use, they’re beautiful, and they have the best apps.
 But that’s not why you bought an iPhone.

 When it comes to decision making, our minds don’t really care too much about logic.
 Studies show that most of our decisions are made subconsciously, driven by factors we don’t register or even understand.

-We use products like iPhones to signal other people who we are.
+And people use products like the iPhone to signal other people who we are.
 Or at least who we want to them to think we are.
 Psychologists call this behavior “self-signaling” and it’s an incredibly powerful marketing lever.

 One of Apple’s core principles is simplicity.
 Its minimalist design and product-focused marketing are a sensory experience created to drive desire for the iPhone.